patrickrbc/smangler/README.md

 # smangler
-This code will generate variants of a word following different strategies that are commonly used in order to create a password.
+Generate variants of a word following different strategies that are commonly used in order to create a password.
 This project does not aims to produce an exaustive output but a set of probable values instead.
 Some of the strategies used to generate are: capitalization, upper case, camel case and leet speaking.

 [![CircleCI](https://circleci.com/gh/patrickrbc/smangler.svg?style=svg)](https://circleci.com/gh/patrickrbc/smangler)